 Diagnostic Cardiac Sonography Certificate: Programs Overview

 A diagnostic cardiac sonography certificate program can prepare individuals to test, examine and diagnose patients with heart ailments or conditions.
 Programs offer training alongside experienced professionals in using sonography equipment and can give instruction about the anatomy and function of the heart.
 A certificate program may enable individuals to qualify for certification and employment upon graduation.

-Program lengths vary from about a year to almost two years.
-Most programs are held in a school's medical center or in conjunction with a hospital to allow students access to a clinical setting for practical coursework.
+Program lengths vary from a year to almost two years.
+Most programs are held in a school's medical center or in conjunction with a hospital to allow students' access to a clinical setting for practical coursework.
 Some programs require prior work experience in the medical field or completion of related college courses.

 Entry into a cardiac sonography program may require previous college-level coursework in anatomy, English, physiology, medical terminology, physics and algebra.
 In addition, schools may require students to complete a health screening, pass a criminal background check, provide letters of recommendation and provide proof of work experience in a medical setting.